 There’s no single ratio that’s right for everyone or every condition.
 You’ll want to find the balance of CBD and THC that works for you.
 At Care By Design, we offer five CBD:THC ratios to meet patients’ needs and comfort:

-Non-psychoactive.
-For novice cannabis users or people who don’t want to get high.
-Some patients find CBD-dominant medicine helpful for anxiety, depression, psychosis, and other mood disorders.
+- The 18:1 and 8:1 are high CBD, low THC, and rarely psychoactive.
+These ratios are ideal for novice cannabis users or people who don’t want to get high.
+Some patients find CBD-dominant medicine particularly helpful for stress, mood elevation, and other mood disorders.

 - The 8:1 and 4:1 are considered mid-range ratios.
 These are best for people who have some tolerance for THC and/or people whose symptoms respond better to more THC.
 Some patients find mid-range CBD:THC ratios particularly helpful for pain and spasms.